 The significant employment sectors, nearby include agriculture, construction and accommodation and food services, which together make up around 50% of Glenlyon's employment.
 It is important that high quality agricultural land surrounding Glenylon is recognised as a finite resource within the Shire that needs to be maintained for active production.
-The structure plan should explore the events, visitor, recreation and tourism opportunities that are provided in Glenlyon, and whether there is potential for growth or if this should be accommodated in nearby towns.
+The Rural Hepburn Strategy has identified the corridor to Malmsbury, northeast of the town for potential mixed farming activity including farm-related tourism and appropriately scaled visitor accommodation and events.
+This may aid in the development of visitor businesses and recreation opportunities in the town where servicing capacity allows.